NanoComp/meep/doc/docs/FAQ.md

 `Harminv` will find modes in perfect-conductor cavities (i.e. with no loss) with a quality factor that is very large and has an arbitrary sign; it has no way to tell that the decay rate is zero, it just knows it is very small.

 In order to resolve two closely-spaced modes, in general it is preferable to run with a narrow bandwidth source around the frequency of interest to excite/analyze as few modes as possible and/or increase the run time to improve the frequency resolution.
-If you want to analyze an arbitrary spectrum, the best thing to do is to just use the Fourier transform as computed by the [dft_fields](Python_User_Interface.md#field-computations) feature.
+If you want to analyze an arbitrary spectrum, just use the Fourier transform as computed by [`dft_fields`](Python_User_Interface.md#field-computations).

 Note: any real-valued signal consists of both positive and negative frequency components (with complex-conjugate amplitudes) in a Fourier domain decomposition into complex exponentials. `Harminv` usually is set up to find just one sign of the frequency, but occasionally converges to a negative-frequency component as well; these are just as meaningful as the positive frequencies.